 Best CFexpress Type-B Memory Card Reader

 Although I can’t see the full speeds of USB 3.2 gen 2 2×2 with a 2018 Macbook Pro, the Lexar CFexpress Type-B reader is clearly performing better than the other brands.
-I have two other Prograde readers and a Pergear reader as well.
+I have two other Prograde readers a Pergear reader, a Sandisk reader, and an Angelbird reader.
 If you’re on a USB 3.1 or M1 Mac, it won’t matter which reader you use since the speeds will be throttled by the bus throughput.

 If you can’t take full advantage of USB 3.2 setup or need UHS-II, the Prograde UHS-II + Cfexpress reader is only slightly slower, most would never notice the difference.